meet our staff

 Mrs. Davis has a Bachelor of Science in Business Administration and Marketing from William Paterson University and a Master of Arts in Educational Leadership from Centenary University.

 She began her teaching career as a Teacher of Technology before transitioning to specializing in Instructional Technology Integration.
 She focused on strategizing best practices for alternative forms of professional development designed to support technology integration for grades 4-12 to maximize digital learning opportunities.
-Beginning in 2019, she served as the Supervisor of Technology Integration in Bergen County, New Jersey, guiding her district through the transition to online learning brought on by the COVID-19 pandemic.
+Beginning in 2019, she served as the supervisor of technology integration in Bergen County, New Jersey, guiding her district through the transition to online learning brought on by the COVID-19 pandemic.
 She assisted in designing and implementing synchronous and asynchronous learning for both in-person and remote instruction, developed a digital citizenship campaign, and assisted in planning and designing renovations to the library media spaces and creating an innovative STEAM lab.

-Mrs. Davis and her husband, Jim, live in northern Virginia and have four grown children: Zach, Becca, Jake, and Ben, and two dogs, Maverick and Gracie.
+Mrs. Davis and her husband, Jim, live in Northern Virginia and have four grown children—Zach, Becca, Jake, and Ben—and two dogs, Maverick and Gracie.
 Mrs. Davis enjoys outdoor activities like hiking, golf, and kayaking.

 Originally from Long Island, New York, Kim Kohr grew up in the Catholic church, but did not fully surrender her life to Jesus until she had children of her own.
 She and her family began attending Cornerstone Chapel, and although she was baptized as an infant, she made the decision to publicly profess that Jesus is Lord of her life and decided to be baptized again as an adult.

 Before joining the Cornerstone Christian Academy team, Kim spent her career as a civil engineer working for a large, heavy civil contractor on major public infrastructure construction projects in New York City, Baltimore, and Washington, D.C.
-She loves spending time with her family going on adventures, exercising, working in the yard and anything to do with home renovation, decorating and real estate.
+She loves spending time with her family going on adventures, exercising, working in the yard and anything to do with home renovation, decoration and real estate.
 She and her husband have been married for 10 years and have four beautiful kids.

 Mr. Botta was raised in a Christian home and accepted Christ at a young age.
-His relationship with the Lord was strengthened during middle and high school mission trips to Washington D.C. and the Dominican Republic where he served on a team that used sports and activities to minister to underprivileged populations and share the Gospel.
+His relationship with the Lord was strengthened during middle and high school mission trips to Washington, D.C. and the Dominican Republic where he served on a team that used sports and activities to minister to underprivileged populations and share the Gospel.
 He feels called to use his passion for athletics to glorify God and point others to Christ.

 Mr. Botta has a Bachelor of Science in Sport Management from Union University in Jackson, Tennessee, and a Master of Arts in Exercise and Sport Science (Sport Administration specialty) from the University of North Carolina.
 He worked in athletic administration for over 10 years in various roles.
 Most recently, Mr. Botta served as director of the Dean E. Smith Center Complex at UNC, managing day-to-day operations, events, scheduling, finances, facility improvements, and more for the basketball arena, aquatic facility, media and communications center, and Carolina Basketball Museum.

 Mr. Botta married his wife, Zoe, in June 2017.
-They live in northern Virginia with their daughter Ava and dog Sadie.
+They live in Northern Virginia with their daughter Ava and dog Sadie.
 He enjoys spending time with his family, traveling, staying active outdoors, and playing golf.

 Pastor Gary Hamrick, Chancellor